 Parameter Description Setting Comment SGTHRS This value controls the StallGuard4 threshold level for stall detection.
 It compensates for motor specific characteristics and controls sensitivity.
 A higher value gives a higher sensitivity.
 A higher value makes StallGuard4 more sensitive and requires less torque to indicate a stall.
-0 255 The double of this value is compared to SG_RESULT.
+The double of this value is compared to SG_RESULT.
 The stall output becomes active if SG_RESULT fall below this value.
 Status word Description Range Comment SG_RESULT This is the StallGuard4 result .
 A higher reading indicates less mechanical load.
 A lower reading indicates a higher load and thus a higher load angle.
-0 510 Low value: highest load High value: high load
+Low value: highest load High value: high load

-For reliable operation of StallGuard4, check the sensitivity of the motor at border conditions.
+In order to use StallGuard4, check the sensitivity of the motor at border conditions.